Table of Contents

 - Start by placing your right thumb on Middle C. Then place your index finger on D, middle finger on E, ring finger on F, and little finger on G. Make sure you have the right-hand position, with your fingers slightly curled and your palm higher than the keyboard of the piano.

 - Now play each note, paying close attention to what sound you are producing.
 You want to create a uniform sound (playing each note at the same volume as the previous one).
-Try to also create a uniform tempo (holding each note down for the same amount of time as the previous one).
+Try to also maintain a steady tempo.
 Play all 5 notes ascending – CDEFG, and all 5 notes descending – GFEDC a few times.
 Once you feel confident to do so, speed the tempo up dramatically, and slow it back down.

 - Now, repeat this process for the left hand.
 Start by placing your little finger (finger 5) on a lower C, and repeat the same process.

 - Lastly, try coordinating your hands by playing the same 5 notes in both hands – first ascending, then descending.

 If this sounds too complicated, don’t worry!
 You can learn more about piano scales here.
 Once you’re ready to put this into practice, try playing the pentatonic minor scale through this Skoove app lesson: